loadays/loadays.org/content/2020/posts/post_16.md

 LOADays 2020 is a GO and will be held on 28th and 29th of April 2018 in Antwerp, Belgium.

 We'll be opening the CfP shortly.
-We're starting our search for sposnors.
+And we're starting our search for sponsors.